Sachsenhausen concentration camp: Camp layout

 Photo of Sachsenhausen concentration camp, by the Royal Air Force, dated 1943.
 Exact date of photo is unknown.

 In July 1936, the Esterwegen concentration camp and Columbia concentration camp were closed and those prisoners moved to the Oranienburg concentration camp.
 That summer, those prisoners began clearing an 80 ha of triangular forested area.
 By 1937, the prisoners had erected prisoners' barracks and SS guards' quarters, and SS officers' families housing.
 The "protective custody" internment camp was laid out in an isosceles triangle with sides 600 m long.
 Tower A was at its central control point, linked to the SS troop camp outside along the central axis.
 The entire camp could be viewed by the SS command staff from Tower A. Initially 18 ha in area, the camp eventually grew to cover 400 ha.
 Designed by Bernhard Kuiper, Himmler called Sachsenhausen a "completely new concentration camp for the modern age, which can be extended at any time."
 In practice, however, extending the design proved impractical.

-There was an infirmary inside the southern angle of the perimeter and a camp prison within the eastern angle.
-There was also a camp kitchen and a camp laundry.
-The camp's capacity became inadequate and the camp was expanded in 1938 by a new rectangular area (the "small camp") northeast of the entrance gate and the perimeter wall was altered to enclose it.
-There was an additional area (Sonderlager) outside the main camp perimeter to the north; this consisted of two huts Sonderlager 'A' and 'B' built in 1941 for special prisoners that the regime wished to isolate.
+An infirmary was located in the southern corner of the perimeter, while a camp prison stood in the eastern corner.
+The camp also included a kitchen and a laundry facility.
+As the camp's capacity proved insufficient, it was expanded in 1938 with the addition of a new rectangular section—the “small camp”—to the northeast of the entrance gate, and the perimeter wall was extended to enclose it.
+A further area, known as the Sonderlager, was established outside the main camp perimeter to the north.
+It consisted of two huts, Sonderlager “A” and “B,” constructed in 1941 to house special prisoners whom the regime sought to isolate.